 Expanded access: Also known as compassionate use, this is a pathway established by the FDA for people with serious and/or life-threatening diseases to gain access to investigational medical products for treatment outside of a traditional clinical trial.
 Expanded access is only available to people who do not meet the eligibility criteria for ongoing clinical trials, and access through this pathway must be requested by a licensed physician.
 Learn more about expanded access here and talk with your doctor about whether it might be a good option for you or your loved one.
 Please note that not all clinicians are familiar with this process.
 Additional resources for clinicians regarding how to request access can be found on the FDA’s website and here.
 As always, it is also important to discuss all possible risks of an investigational medical product.

 Right to Try: According to the FDA: “This law is another way for patients who have been diagnosed with life-threatening diseases or conditions who have tried all approved treatment options and who are unable to participate in a clinical trial to access certain unapproved treatments.”
 Learn more about Right to Try here and discuss with your doctor about whether this avenue is an option for you.
 Please note that the ultimate decision to provide the investigational therapy lies with the company that produces it.

 You might find these helpful:

-This dashboard from I AM ALS shares active and upcoming clinical research, trials and studies for people with ALS.
+This dashboard from I AM ALS shares active and upcoming clinical trials for people with ALS.